Guthrie Corridor Expressway

 The starting point of the highway or 'Kilometre Zero' is located at the Jalan Monfort intersection near Shah Alam.

 History

+Plans to build the 30 km-long expressway, named after Kumpulan Guthrie's corridor of estates in Selangor, began in late 1996.
+The expressway would be a way to speed up and link various developments around the corridor, including the Lagong satellite city and the Bukit Jelutong township.
+The construction of the expressway would cost between RM 300 million and RM 450 million and would be completed in three to four years.
+Kumpulan Guthrie had submitted an application to the federal government and was still negotiating with the Selangor state government.

-The proposal to develop GCE began in 2002 when Guthrie Berhad became a major shareholder of this project apart from owning other businesses such as large plantations and property development projects.
-Construction started in 2003.
-GCE was built along an oil palm estate owned by Guthrie Berhad and was completed in April 2005.
-It commenced operations in July 2005.
+The proposal was revived in 2002 when Guthrie Berhad became a major shareholder of this project, apart from owning other businesses such as large plantations and property development projects.
+Construction started in 2003 and was completed in April 2005.
+It commenced operations in July that year.

-In August 2007, GCE became a subsidiary of Prolintas Expressway Sdn Bhd (PEX).
+In August 2007, GCE became a subsidiary of Prolintas Expressway Sdn Bhd, which is ultimately owned by PNB.